August 13, 2017

 Mary observed Otte entering Robert’s apartment and continued watching the door.
 Several minutes later, she heard “a very loud crack, cracking sound.”
 After entering the apartment, Otte pretended to make a phone call and “tried to stall for time.”
 When Robert finally asked Otte to leave, Otte pulled out a gun.
 Robert offered Otte $10 from his pocket, but Otte pulled the trigger.
 The gun did not go off, prompting Robert to ask if the gun was loaded.
 Otte pointed the gun at Robert’s head and again pulled the trigger.
 This time the gun went off, and Robert collapsed to the floor, gasping and begging for help.

 Otte turned up the volume on the television to cover the noise and went through the apartment, taking what money he could find.
-He then left through the back sliding door, returning to the bar he had met Jerry at earlier.
+He then left through the back sliding door, returning to the bar at which he had met Jerry earlier.
 While at the bar, he paid off a debt, played pool, drank, and took drugs.
 He left the bar at 2:30 am, but continued partying until mid-morning, when he checked into a hotel and slept until evening.

 Robert’s body was discover that day by police when he failed to show up for work.
 Police interviewed Mary, who gave a description, and Mike, who gave police Otte’s first name and the car he was driving.
 Mike later told police what bar Otte would be at that evening.